DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Analysis

 \section{Analysis}

-Our experimental results demonstrate that DyBBT achieves state-of-the-art performance across multiple benchmarks.
+Our experimental results demonstrate that DyBBT achieves state-of-the-art performance on multiple benchmarks.
 In this section, we analyze the underlying mechanisms that enable DyBBT's effectiveness, providing insights into why and how our framework works.